mezo-org/validator-kit/manual/README.md

     mezod ethereum-sidecar \
      --ethereum-sidecar.server.ethereum-node-address=wss://eth-sepolia.g.alchemy.com/v2/<redacted>
     ```
     The above command assumes you are using the Alchemy provider.
+Only the WebSocket
+    protocol is supported for the Ethereum node address, i.e. the URL must start
-Adjust the command
+    with `wss://` (recommended) or `ws://`.
+Adjust the command according to your
-    according to your setup if needed.
+    setup if needed.
 For further configuration options, see
     `mezod ethereum-sidecar --help`.
     <br/><br/>
     **If you build `mezod` from source, remember about running `make bindings`